RandyParedis/GraphDonkey/README.md

 * [0.1.2] Find and Replace functionality
 * [0.1.2] Autocompletion
 * [0.1.3] Opening from as many file types as possible
-* [0.1.3] Efficient Auto-Render
 * [0.1.3] Additional configuration possibilities for graphviz
-* [0.2.0] Automatic install of updates
 * [0.2.0] Interactive view of DOT files
   * Similar to XDot
   * Onclick of node: edit features
   * Quick connections
   * Should make Editor only useful for advanced features
-* [0.2.1] Multiple Languages
 * [0.2.1] Add all different node and edge types in interactive mode
 * [0.2.1] Add Python scripting engine for live-showing of graph updates
   * This will allow container algorithms to be checked visually
   * Defaultly via 'open'?
   * Toggling of modes
   * How?
 Run python script and use all captured output as input for graphviz.
+* [0.2.1] Multiple Languages
+* [0.2.1] Automatic install of updates